Keenan Forson

-Keenan Appiah-Forson (born 16 October 2001) is an English professional footballer who plays as a midfielder for West Ham United.
+Keenan Appiah-Forson (born 16 October 2001) is an English professional footballer who plays as a central midfielder for Southend United.

 Career

 Forson joined West Ham United at the age of 14, following a successful trial with the club.
 On 9 December 2021, Forson made his senior debut for West Ham in a 1–0 loss against Dinamo Zagreb in the UEFA Europa League, coming on as an 87th minute substitute for Sonny Perkins.
-In February 2022 Appiah-Forson signed a new contract which would see him at the club until the summer of 2023.
+In February 2022, Forson signed a new contract which would see him at the club until the summer of 2023.
 The deal included the option to extend his contract for a further year.
+In September 2023, Forson joined National League team, Dagenham & Redbridge on loan for the remainder of the 2023–24 season.
+In June 2024, West Ham announced that Forson would be leaving the club at the end of the 2023–24 season.

+On 30 August 2024, Forson signed for Southend United.

 Personal life

 Born in London, Forson is of Ghanaian descent.